Tomb of Perneb

 The Tomb of Perneb is a mastaba-style tomb from ancient Egypt, built during the reigns of Djedkare Isesi and Unas (c.
 2381 BC to 2323 BC), in the necropolis of Saqqara, north of King Djoser's Step Pyramid and about 30 kilometers south of Giza, Egypt.
 It was the tomb of Perneb, and from the size and placement of the tomb he might have been a court official or royal family member, who had a role in the robing and crowning of the king.

 The tomb was erected during the 5th Dynasty in the Old Kingdom.
 It was discovered in 1907, purchased from the Egyptian government in 1913 and given to the Metropolitan Museum of Art in New York City by Edward Harkness.

-Perneb's name means "my Lord has come forth to me".
+Perneb's name means "lord of the house".
 His tomb was attached to the larger tomb of the vizier Shepsesre, who may have been Perneb's father.